curleyr/sfmc-client-python/README.md

 # sfmc-client-python

+⚠️ Work in Progress
+This project is actively being developed and testing has been limited.
+Features and structure are subject to change.

 ## Overview

 This Python client library provides a synchronous, easy-to-use interface to interact with Salesforce Marketing Cloud (SFMC) APIs, including REST and SOAP endpoints.